+You can only set a rerun starting point for flows that are in an Exited state.
 In order to be set as a rerun starting point, the item in the flow must meet the following requirements:

-- The item must be in a Done, Killed, Exited, Waiting, Running, or Pending state.
+- The item must be in a Done or Exited state.

 - The item must be one of the following types of work items:

 - Job

 - Job array

 - Job submission script

 - Job array submission script

 - Local job

 - Template job